equinor/datamagic/README.md

-# Data Magic with Python - an introduction
+# Data Magic with Python (for interns) - an introduction

 Requirement for attending:
 - you have a GitHub account connected to the Equinor organization